Destination Connection Options

 ) with manual accepting mode.gcloud compute service-attachments create --producer-forwarding-rule=<FORWARDING_RULE> --connection-preference=ACCEPT_MANUAL \ --region=<REGION> --description='Producer for my resource in region' --nat-subnets <_PSC_NAT_SUBNET_> <SERVICE_ATTACHMENT>

-Contact Fivetran to set up a Private Service Connect link in Fivetran.
+Contact our support team to set up a Private Service Connect link in Fivetran.
 Fivetran will provide a

 PSC_CONNECTION_ID